- Download our Moving to Buenos Aires Guide (PDF)

 Driving in Buenos Aires can be chaotic.
 The traffic is heavy and frustrating for inexperienced expats.
-Those living in the city with access to the public transport network are advised to avoid driving altogether.
-Expats who can't avoid driving should do so defensively as local driving behaviour can be quite erratic and aggressive.
+Those living in the city with access to the public transport network should avoid driving altogether.
+Expats who can't avoid driving should do so defensively, as local driving behaviour can be erratic and aggressive.

-Large expressways extend from Buenos Aires out to most of the country and tend to be in good condition.
-However, many of the roads beyond these are two-lane roads that are in poorer condition and not paved.
+Extensive expressways go from Buenos Aires to most of the country and are well-maintained, but expats may find unpaved roads beyond this.
+That said, most of the roads in Argentina are paved and in relatively good condition.
 Many of the major highways out of Buenos Aires have been extended and now link to most of Argentina's major cities.

-To drive in Argentina, expats must possess an International Driving Permit in addition to a national driver's license from their home country.
+To drive in Argentina, expats must possess an International Driving Permit and a national driving licence from their home country.
 Expats should also ensure that they have their vehicle's registration, green card (tarjeta verde), and tax and insurance documents in the car, as traffic police will request to see these if they pull anyone over.